The CSU System

 - If your complaint concerns an alleged violation by CSU of a state law, including laws prohibiting fraud and false advertising, you may present your claim to the campus president or designee.
+See Procedure for Student Complaints—Executive Order No. 1063 for details regarding the complaint requirements and complaint process.
 The president or designee will provide guidance on the appropriate campus process for addressing your particular issue..

 If you believe that your complaint warrants further attention after you have exhausted all the steps outlined by the president or designee, or by WASC, you may file an appeal with the Associate Vice Chancellor, Academic Affairs at the CSU Chancellor’s Office.
 This procedure should not be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaint.

-Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University.
-Since its inception in 1963, the CSU International Programs has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
+Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University (CSU).
+Since its inception in 1963, the CSU International Programs (CSU IP) has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
 More than 20,000 CSU students have taken advantage of this unique study option.

 - Australia - Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University, Victoria University